himanshugiripunje/Important-Projects/Theorotical-concepts.md

 - Ami Consist preconfigured kernal id and other ram id
 - it is a copy of original AMI.
 - that why it is very fast.

+##what is snapshot?
+- a snapshot refers to a copy or image of a system, disk, file system, or virtual machine at a specific point in time.
+- it is the snapshot of current state of object.
+- it is very usefull in case of roll back to previous state.
+- suppose we have to upgrade the machine, so for that we take snapshot for going wrong something, so you can quickly roll back to previous state.

 ##Difference between Hot storage vs Cold storage?